envoyproxy/nighthawk/docs/root/updating_envoy_dependency.md

    that break our build.
 Include any changes required to Nighthawk to fix that in the same PR.

-If the tests fail, try rerunning a few times.

-If there are build failures or persistent test failures, you will need to fix them at this point.
+If there are build failures or test failures, you will need to fix them at this point.

 See [Troubleshooting](#troubleshooting) for tips.